Yoga: Middle Ages (500–1500 CE)

-The Middle Ages saw the development of satellite yoga traditions.
-Hatha yoga emerged during this period.
+The Middle Ages saw the development of satellite yoga traditions, and the emergence of hatha yoga.

 Bhakti movement

 In medieval Hinduism, the Bhakti movement advocated the concept of a personal god or Supreme Personality.
 The movement, begun by the Alvars of South India during the 6th to 9th centuries, became influential throughout India by the 12th to 15th centuries.
 Shaiva and Vaishnava bhakti traditions integrated aspects of the Yoga Sutras (such as meditative exercises) with devotion.
 The Bhagavata Purana elucidates a form of yoga known as viraha (separation) bhakti, which emphasizes concentration on Krishna.

 Tantra

 Tantra is a range of esoteric traditions which had begun to arise in India by the 5th century CE.
-(Note: The earliest documented use of the word "Tantra" is in the Rigveda (X.71.9).)
+(Note: "Tantra" is documented in the Rigveda (X.71.9).)
 Its use suggests that the word tantra in the Rigveda means "technique".
 George Samuel wrote that tantra is a contested term, but may be considered a school whose practices appeared in nearly-complete form in Buddhist and Hindu texts by about the 10th century CE.
 Tantric yoga developed complex visualizations, which included meditation on the body as a microcosm of the cosmos.
 It included mantras, breath control, and body manipulation (including its nadis and chakras.
 Teachings about chakras and Kundalini became central to later forms of Indian yoga.

 Tantric concepts influenced Hindu, Bon, Buddhist, and Jain traditions.
 Elements of Tantric rituals were adopted by, and influenced, state functions in medieval Buddhist and Hindu kingdoms in East and Southeast Asia.
 By the turn of the first millennium, hatha yoga emerged from tantra.